georgwiese/hash-based-signatures/README.md

 # Hash-based signatures

 A Rust implementation of hash-based signatures.
+See my [Medium post](https://medium.com/@georgwiese/hash-based-digital-signatures-almost-from-scratch-da57e54dd774) for a longer description!

 ***Disclaimer:** This repository is a toy project to play around with Rust and cryptographic primitives.
 It implements some ideas of Chapter 14 of ["A Graduate Course in